kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 Similarly in our order to find out where we currently are git has a special reference called `HEAD`.

 {{< admonition type=info title="Info" open=true >}}
-The term 'master' or 'development' is not a actually a branch but merely a reference to a commit which will be updated on successful commits.
+The term 'master' or 'development' is not a actually a branch name but merely a reference to a commit which will be updated on successful commits.
 {{< /admonition >}}

 ### Modelling History
 A history would be a list of snapshots in time-order.
 How should a version control system relate snapshots?
 We can use simple linear history.
 But for many reasons, Git doesn't use this.
-Instead git history is directed cyclic graph (DAG) of snapshots.
+Instead git history is **Directed acyclic graph (DAG)** of snapshots.
 <!-- Link the DAG -->

 I know that's one fancy jargon, but all it means is snapshot can have a set of parents (more than one), because